JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ## Updating Gradle Scripts

-The `SharedCode` project should generate several artifacts for us:
+The `SharedCode` sub-project should generate several artifacts for us:
  - JAR file for the Android project, from the `androidMain` source set
  - Apple framework
    - for iOS device and App Store (`arm64` target)
    - for iOS emulator (`x86_64` target)

-Let's update the Gradle scripts.
+Let's update the Gradle scripts now to implement that and configure our IDE.

 First, we add the new project into the `settings.gradle` file, simply by adding the following line to the end of the file:
 <div class="sample" markdown="1" mode="groovy" theme="idea" data-highlight-only="1" auto-indent="false">